yurichen17/yurichen17.github.io/artworkPage.md

 1. Item three
 1. Item four
 -->
-### Classes I'm taking currently this semester at the University of Michigan
-- EECS 370 - Intro to Computer Organization
-- EECS 442 - Computer Vision (one of my favorite classes so far!)
-- ARTDES 125 - Studio 4D
-- ARTDES 105 - Drawing Visualization

-## Here are some coding projects I've worked on

-- Created a game on Unity from scratch.
-It plays similar to Minesweeper but it's only a 5x5 grid and it tells you how many bombs are in each row and column.
-  - I also created the above game in Swift, but lost all the data due to transfer from a Mac to PC.
-- All projects from the class EECS 281 - Data Structures and Algorithms
-- All projects from the class EECS 280 - Programming and Intro Data Structures
-- All projects from the class EECS 101 - Introduction to Computers and Programming

-### Other fun projects I've worked on
+## Too Many Mines
+- I made this game on Unity, which involves mines, score multipliers, and risk!
+The game plays with a 5x5 grid that contain either a 1,2,3, or a bomb.
+There are hint tiles on the sides that tell you how many bombs are in each row or column.
+Click the bomb and you'll lose.
+Click all the 2 and 3 multiplier tiles to proceed to the next level.
+After completing a level, continue on for higher scores, or stop and quit to save your score.
+Try it out here!

-- Researched under the Undergraduate Research Opportunity Program (UROP) in the Zopf Lab at the University of Michigan
+## Undergraduate Research Opportunity Program (UROP) - Zopf Lab
- - I was tasked to create a surgical simulation by making a skull through a biomedial CAD program. <a href="https://github.com/yurichen17/yurichen17.github.io/blob/main/updated%20urop%20poster%202020%20(1).pdf" download="UROP-Yuri_Chen">Check out my research poster!</a>
+- I worked as a lab assistant, reasearching about Juvenile Nasopharyngeal Angiofibroma(JNA) tumor.
+I was tasked to create a realistic simulator to be used by surgeons for practice.
+I used Mimics and 3-matic software to create a Computer-Aided Design(CAD) model of the skull of someone with the JNA tumor.
+I also helped create the model of the tumor by using 3D printing to create molds of the tumor out of silicon.
+The skull, made out of bone, would made out of plastic 3D printing material, while the softer tissue tumor would be made from silicon to create a realistic simulation. <a href="https://github.com/yurichen17/yurichen17.github.io/blob/main/updated%20urop%20poster%202020%20(1).pdf" download="UROP-Yuri_Chen">Check out my research poster!</a>

+## Illustration
-- Drew illustrations for the book Attachment-Based Yoga & Meditation by Deidre Fay.
+- I drew illustrations for the book Attackment-Based Yoga & Meditation by Deidre Fay.
+Below are a few of the many drawings done for the book, which were done in Clip Studio Paint.

-- Created a logo for a restaurant in Cambridge, MA, called Sakana.
+- I also drew the cover of Becoming Safely Embodied by Deidre Fay.
+Below is the cover I illustrated on Adobe Photoshop.

+## Graphic Design
+-I created the logo for a resturant in Cambridge, MA.
+The resturant's name is Sakana, and I had a lot of fun designing a final product for the client.
+Below, I show some drafts and the final logo design, after working and communicating with the client.
+I used Adobe Illustrator, and Adobe Photoshop for this project.

 <!--

   - level 2 item